jg-rp/liquid/docs/language/filters.md

 `<number> | at_most: <number>`

-Returns the minimum of the filter's input value and its argument.
+Return the minimum of the filter's input value and its argument.
 If either input value or argument are string representations of an integer or float, they will be cast to an integer or float prior to comparison.

 ```liquid
 {{ 5 | at_most: 8 }}